A Model to Measure the Spread Power of Rumors: Procedure to compute SPR

 \section{Procedure to compute SPR}

+In this study, we intend to introduce a new measure called SPR to calculate the spread power of rumor.
 SPR is a research issue that has not been considered in any of the research on rumor empirically.
 As mentioned in Section \ref{Sec:theory}, the spread of the rumor depends on the existence of both factors of importance and ambiguity in the rumor.
 Thereby, in the proposed model, a set of content features in two categories are introduced to compute the importance and ambiguity of a message document with the aim of calculating SPR.
 The general structure of the proposed model for computing SPR is shown in Figure \ref{Fig1: General Structure}.
 As described in Figure \ref{Fig1: General Structure}, our model consists of the following steps:

-\begin{enumerate} \item Pre-processing: Converting the message document into a form that is analyzable for this task. \item Feature extraction: Analyzing and extracting the features that indicate the importance and ambiguity of a rumoe document. \item Learning: Weighting content features and determining the degree of importance of each feature in predicting classes. \item SPR calculation: Computing the Spread Power of Rumor based on two criteria of importance and ambiguity. \end{enumerate}
+\begin{enumerate} \item Pre-processing: Converting the message document into a form that is analyzable for this task. \item Feature engineering: Analyzing and extracting the features that indicate the importance and ambiguity of a rumoe document. \item Feature weighting: Weighting content features and determining the degree of importance of each feature in predicting classes. \item SPR calculation: Computing the Spread Power of Rumor based on two criteria of importance and ambiguity. \end{enumerate}